JetBrains/intellij-sdk-docs/topics/appendix/resources/explore_api.md

 - The file type is XML
 - It contains the tag `<idea-plugin>`
-- The file is in the scope _Project and Libraries_
+- The file is in the scope <control>Project and Libraries</control>

 ![Search Structurally for plugin.xml](search_structurally_for_plugin_xml.png)